Latinos help turn Southwest, West a deeper purple and blue

 In Arizona, candidates like Terán worked with organizations that represent a broad swath of the Latino community, with progressive concerns that ranged from the environment to women's reproductive rights.

 Josselyn Berry is a spokesperson for ProgressNow Arizona, a coalition of organizations in the state.
-Berry said they knocked on over a million doors this election.
+Berry said the coalition organizations knocked on over 1 million doors this election.

 “This has been a long road, the coalition of organizations, like LUCHA, Mi Familia Vota, and CASE Action have been growing and registering voters for years, this just didn’t happen overnight," she said.